 Take A Nap: This works for some and not for others.
 If you have the opportunity to sleep your high away, do it.
 When you wake up, the effects should be gone or very minor.

 The acute effects of cannabis only last for a few hours.
 However, THC has what is called a long half-life.
 The half-life of a drug refers to the time it takes for the compound to reduce in concentration by half in circulating blood.
 THC quickly moves out of the blood and into fat, which it likes to call home.

 Here’s where things get interesting.
 As cannabis is stored in fat, it stays in the body for extended periods of time.
 As this fat burns, THC is re-released into the bloodstream, where it can influence the internal environment.

 But don’t worry just yet!
 This doesn’t mean that you will feel “high” for extended periods of time.
 Rather, after the herb wears off, many consumers experience what is often referred to as a “cannabis hangover” or being “washed.”

 Cannabis hangovers are significantly more common with higher doses of cannabis.
 For example, if you eat one edible too many, you may feel a little extra tired or unfocused the next morning.

 Here are some tell-tale signs of a cannabis hangover:

+A cannabis hangover is nothing like an alcohol hangover, which can leave some people stuck in bed for the entire day.
 Rather, with a cannabis hangover, most people just feel a little tired or groggy.
 This sensation goes away after a good night’s rest, plenty of water, some healthy food, and perhaps a vitamin supplement or two, such as B12 and Omega 3 fatty acids.